An affordable way to master the skills of API documentation writing

 - Developers wanting to discover best practice in API documentation

 - Technical Authors wanting to understand APIs and how to write documentation for them.

 About the course

-The course modules is delivered over the Web in small, manageable video presentations.
+The course modules are delivered over the Web in small, manageable video presentations.
 The course handouts and exercises are downloadable as Word or PDF files.